Topological entropy of stationary three-dimensional turbulence: Theory

 We can further distribute the logarithm of the product as a time average and write as

-Equation \ref{eq:S_lag2} is a Lagrangian prescription that requires a double average over tracer pairs and time which is experimentally challenging in turbulent flows when the number of pairs is very large.
-A significant breakthrough is possible if we consider $\tau$ to be the de-correlation time of the top eigenvalue $\lambda$.
-This makes sense as it is responsible for maximum stretching of the separation vector.
-In practice, this is guaranteed if $\lambda$ is a random variable that decorrelates exponentially in time (see Fig. \ref{fig:decorr_time}).
-Thus the material curve is expected to sample a distribution of independent eigenvalues and angles over an arbitrary waiting time $\mathcal{T} \gg \tau$, effectively allowing us to replace the Lagrangian average with an Eulerian average
+Equation \ref{eq:S_lag3} is a Lagrangian approach that requires averaging over both pairs and time which is challenging in experimental turbulence as the number of pairs is prohibitively large.
+A significant breakthrough is possible if we consider $\tau$ to be the de-correlation time of the eigenvalues provided they exhibit an exponential decay.
+To that end, we first define the autocorrelation function

-where $\langle \cdots \rangle$ implies averaging over $\theta,\phi, \lambda$ and $\zeta$ that can be performed independently.
-The two extra random variables $\zeta$ and $\phi$ make further progress more tedious than the earlier work in 2D \cite{mano-sai-ash24}.
-To evaluate $\sigma^2$, we first realize that the factors $f_\nu$ appearing in the log-normal product $\prod_{\nu=1}^m f_\nu$ are independent and identically distributed random variables due to the homogeneity and stationarity of the flow.
-By a standard property of a log-normal variable, we have